Aron-M/My-Portfolio/README.md

 ## CRUD FUNCTIONALITY (Create, Read, Update, Delete)
 <br>

-The pages below demonstrate how the user (if admin) can access the admin-dashboard on the page's front-end make use of seperate pages included with forms to add, update/edit and/or delete information, henceforth to be refered to as 'CRUD-pages'.
+The pages below demonstrate how the user (if admin) can access the admin-dashboard on the page's front-end and to then get access to seperate pages included with forms to add, update/edit and/or delete information, henceforth to be refered to as 'CRUD-pages'.
 This was done by constructing various forms, views and models to handle creation, augmentation and deletion on the front-end.
+It will bring them to the admin page.
 <br>

 PLEASE NOTE: Below I will use one example for each section to demostrate CRUD capabilities.
 This is to prevent mass repetitiveness and to not flood the section with multiple images of each seperate page doing the exact same function.
 However, feel free to read the code files to explore more if you wish, specifically 'views.py' to see how each CRUD function is operating.